braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/workflow_automation/fivetran.md

 # Fivetran

-[Fivetran](https://fivetran.com/) is a globally recognized brand whose analyst focused products and fully managed pipelines enable data-backed decisions by delivering ready-to-query data into your cloud warehouse.
-Now, as Braze's new technology partner, data-backed decision making has been made easier and more efficient than ever before, allowing you to spend more time on the difficult tasks.
+[fivetran](https://fivetran.com/) is a globally recognized brand whose analyst focused products and fully managed pipelines enable data-backed decisions by delivering ready-to-query data into your cloud warehouse. now, as braze's new technology partner, data-backed decision making has been made easier and more efficient than ever before, allowing you to spend more time on the difficult tasks.

 ## Prerequisites

-Requirement   |Source| Notes
+requirement   |source| notes
 --------------|------|-------------
 Braze Account    | [Braze](https://dashboard.braze.com/sign_in) | This account should have at least one active subscription and admin privileges. |
 Fivetran Account | [Fivetran](https://fivetran.com/login?next=%2Fdashboard)| This Fivetran account should have owner/admin privileges. |